Observance of Christmas by country: Malaysia

 Although Christmas is a public holiday in Malaysia, much of the public celebration is commercial in nature and has no overt religious overtones.
-Occasionally, Christian activist groups do buy newspaper advertisements on Christmas but this is largely only allowed in English newspapers and permission is not given every year.
+Occasionally, Christian activist groups buy newspaper advertisements on Christmas, but this is allowed only in English newspapers, and permission is not granted every year.
 The advertisements themselves are usually indirect statements.
 There has been controversy over whether or not the federal government has exerted pressure on Malaysian Christians not to use Christian religious symbols and hymns that specifically mention Jesus Christ.

-However, in East Malaysia, which covers northern Borneo, Christmas is a huge celebration due to large number of indigenous people who practise Christianity.
+In East Malaysia, which covers northern Borneo, Christmas is a huge celebration due to the large number of indigenous people who practice Christianity.

-Celebrations in Christian majority districts in the states of Sabah and Sarawak can last until after New Year's Day with families and political leaders hosting Open Houses, namely parties which are open to anyone.
+Celebrations in Christian majority districts in the states of Sabah and Sarawak can last until after New Year's Day, with families and political leaders hosting Open Houses, namely parties which are open to anyone.

-Drinking of alcohol is widespread during this period and a call by a Muslim political party to ban alcohol was met with widespread outrage.
+Drinking alcohol is widespread during this period, and a call by a Muslim political party to ban alcohol was met with widespread outrage.